PotatoInfinity/Versor-Isotropic-Sequence-Modeling-via-Conformal-Manifolds-and-Recursive-Isometries/README.md

 ## **6. Training Methodology: The Geometric Prior**

 Geo-Llama is not trained from scratch.
-We "harvest" the intelligence of Llama 3.2 1B (as a proof on concept) through **Manifold Distillation.**
+We "harvest" the intelligence of Llama 3.2 1B (as a proof of concept) through **Manifold Distillation.**

 1.  **Lifting:** We project Llama's Euclidean weights into $Cl_{4,1}$ space.
 2. **Geometric Loss Function:** We introduce a new loss term that forces the model to categorize information into the correct geometric rank (e.g., ensuring "definitions" are Quad-blades and "instances" are Points).